allegro/axion-release-plugin/docs/configuration/ci_servers.rst

 To use the :ref:`versionWithBranch` version creator from Jenkins, you need to override the default behavior of the Jenkins git plugin to avoid the 'detached-head' state.
 In the Git section of the job configuration page, add the 'Additional Behaviour' called 'Check out to specific local branch' and enter your branch name.

+Jenkins pipeline now defaults to clone with a narrow refspec, and without tags (as of git plugin 3.4.0).
+That saves network bandwidth, time, and disc space.
+If you need tags in your Jenkins workspace, add the 'Additional Behaviour' called 'Advanced clone behaviors'.
+Adding that behaviour will enable fetching of tags.

 Bamboo
 ------